Intelligent-Silicon/Clarion-File-Recovery-Signatures/README.md

 bb has an offset of 2

-Photorec does not support trailing signatures, instead relying on space on the hard drive sector(s) or another file signature to terminate the existing file.
+Photorec does not support trailing signatures, instead relying on space on the hard drive sector(s)/cluster(s) or another file signature to terminate the existing file.

 Valid OSForensics signature optional Footer Pattern.